Classical codes for quantum broadcast channels: Superposition coding inner bound

 The equality $I(WX;B_1)=I(X;B_1)$ follows from the way the codebook is constructed (i.e., the Markov chain $W-X-B$), as discussed also in \cite{S11a}.
 This completes the error analysis for the first receiver.

-The proof for the second receiver is analogous to the point-to-point HSW theorem.
-The appendix gives the details for this and ties the coding theorem together so that the sender and two receivers can agree on a strategy that has asymptotically vanishing error probability in the large $n$ limit.
+For the second receiver, the decoding error analysis follows from the HSW\ coding theorem.
+We now present this for completeness and tie the coding theorem together so that the sender and two receivers can agree on a strategy that has asymptotically vanishing error probability in the large $n$ limit.
+The following bound holds for the expectation of the average error probability for the second receiver if $n$ is sufficiently large: